Research Fellow at Morris Kahn Marine Research station, Marine Biology Department, Charney School of Marine Sciences, University of Haifa, Israel.

 Publications:

-- Zemah-Shamir, Z., Zemah-Shamir, S., Scheinin, A., Tchernov, D., Lazebnik, T., & Gal, G. (2022).
+• Zemah-Shamir, Z., Zemah-Shamir, S., Scheinin, A., Tchernov, D., Lazebnik, T., & Gal, G. (2022).
 A Systematic Review of the Behavioural Changes and Physiological Adjustments of Elasmobranchs and Teleost’s to Ocean Acidification with a Focus on Sharks.
-Fishes, 7(2), 56.
+Fishes7(2), 56.
+IF 3.170

-- Zemah Shamir , Zemah Shamir Z., Tchetchik, A., Haim, A., Tchernov, D., & Israel, Á. (2021).
+• Zemah-Shamir, S., Zemah-Shamir, Z., Tchetchik, A., Haim, A., Tchernov, D., & Israel, Á. (2021).
 Cultivating marine macroalgae in CO2-enriched seawater: A bio-economic approach.
 Aquaculture, 737042.
+IF 5.135

-- Zemah Shamir, Z., Zemah Shamir, S., Becker, N., Scheinin, A., & Tchernov, D. (2019).
+• Zemah Shamir, Z., Zemah Shamir, S., Becker, N., Scheinin, A., & Tchernov, D. (2019).
 Evidence of the impacts of emerging shark tourism in the Mediterranean.
-Ocean & Coastal Management, 178, 104847.
+Ocean & Coastal Management178, 104847.
+IF 3.284

-- Zemah Samir, Z., Zemah Shamir, S., Tchernov, D., Scheinin, A., & Becker, N. (2019).
-Shark aggregation and tourism: Opportunities and challenges of an emerging phenomenon.
-J. Sustain.
-Dev.
-World Ecol., 1-9.
+• Zemah Samir, Z., Zemah Shamir, S., Tchernov, D., Scheinin, A., & Becker, N. (2019).
+Shark aggregation and tourism: Opportunities and challenges of an emerging phenomenon. international Journal of Sustainable Development & World Ecology, 26(5), 406-414.
+IF 3.716

-- Becker, N., Shamir, S.Z. and Zemah-Shamir, Z., A travel cost model to estimate positive and negative impacts of shark watching tourism along the israeli coastline.
+• Becker, N., Shamir, S.Z. and Zemah-Shamir, Z., A travel cost model to estimate positive and negative impacts of shark watching tourism along the Israeli coastline.

 Ph.D.
 Dissertation: